Greenstand/system-design-docs/domain-migration/project_plan.md

 7. Trigger discussion about impact manager map (the view in web-map for planter orgs) in the web-map layer and its needs to shape and update milestone 3.

 ![milestone_2](milestone_2.jpg)
+Note: we have changed the above architecture to do orchestration at the level of the treetracker service for capture approval, so that the admin panel frontend only makes one call: admin panel POSTs approved capture data to treetracker service, treetracker service stores this approved capture and calls to legacy database to also mark the capture approved there.

 Deploy order:
 1. Deploy the web-map consumer of events generated in the captures service